 Still, it's not always as idyllic as it sounds.
 Passengers looking to read quietly on a Central Park balcony during a sunny sea day may find their senses assaulted from above by the pool band's reggae stylings, transforming his or her mood from irie to irate.

-The Cabin: The Tiny Dancer
+12. The Tiny Dancer

-The Ship(s): Various
+13. The Corner Aft: Various

-Seasoned cruisers know that "corner aft cabins" -- close relatives of the traditional uni-directional wake-facers -- sell out quickly thanks to al fresco real estate that wraps around the stern, providing unobstructed views of the ship's trail and any port- or starboard-side scenery.
-Reader Thomas Nicolai-Vargas lauded the L-shaped variety found on the Vista Deck of Carnival's Spirit-class ships.
-These coveted cabins feature 220-square-foot balconies (compared to 245 square feet of indoor space).
+Seasoned cruisers know that "corner aft" cabins -- close relatives of the traditional aft cabins (which face the ship's wake head on) -- sell out quickly thanks to alfresco real estate that wraps around the stern, providing unobstructed views of the ship's trail and any port- or starboard-side scenery.
+Corner aft cabins are staple accommodations on many ships, so consult your applicable deck plan for details.
+Reader Thomas Nicolai-Vargas lauded the L-shaped variety found in the Vista Suite cabins of Carnival's Spirit-class ships.
+These coveted cabins, found on various decks, feature 220-square-foot balconies (compared to 245 square feet of indoor space).

-The Ship(s): Various
+14. The Hot Tub: Various

 Top-shelf accommodations on several cruise lines sport roomy, whirlpool-topped verandas.
 For example, Holland America's spacious Pinnacle Suites (found on eight ships) have zigzag teak-lined balconies with their own hot tubs and an inset banquette for alfresco lounging or dining.
 The Royal Suites on Celebrity Cruises' Millennium- and Solstice-class ships also have alfresco hot tubs, while Seabourn's Wintergarden Suite has a glassed-in, balcony-sized solarium with a tub and daybed.
 Just keep in mind that these upper-end suites can get pricy, easily running upward of $1,000 per person, per night, so do budget accordingly.